Translating…

 Foundation & Organisational Stewards

-• Non profit entities support coordination, documentation, and ecosystem continuity
+• Non profit or coordinating entities may support ecosystem development, documentation, and community coordination

-• Hold no unilateral control over governance outcomes
+• These entities do not possess unilateral control over governance outcomes

-Proposals are submitted with deposits to ensure accountability.
+Finalized proposals are submitted with a deposit mechanism to ensure accountability.

 7. Handling Disagreements